Framework Category

 Has your organization established documented procedures to initiate recovery processes during or immediately following security incident response?

-This question assesses whether your organization has formalized procedures that link incident response activities with recovery operations, ensuring business continuity.
+Linking response to recovery is the concern here, specifically whether you have documented procedures to kick off recovery during or right after incident response.
 Recovery procedures should be triggered at appropriate points during incident handling to minimize downtime and data loss, rather than waiting until all response activities are complete.

 Have all personnel with recovery responsibilities been formally trained on the recovery plans and their specific authorization levels?

-This question assesses whether your organization has properly prepared staff who will be involved in disaster recovery or business continuity operations.
+Recovery-team readiness is what's being verified: whether everyone with recovery duties has been formally trained on the recovery plans and their specific authorization levels.
 Proper awareness ensures that during a crisis, personnel understand their roles, know what actions they're authorized to take, and can execute recovery procedures without delays or confusion.

 RC.RP-02